tensorflow/tfjs-models/body-pix/README.md

 #### Inputs

 * **image** - ImageData|HTMLImageElement|HTMLCanvasElement|HTMLVideoElement
    The input image to feed through the network.
-* **outputStride** - the desired stride for the outputs when feeding the image through the model.
-Must be 32, 16, 8.
-Defaults to 16.
-The higher the number, the faster the performance but slower the accuracy, and visa versa.
+* **inferenceConfig** - an object containing:
+  * **flipHorizontal** - Defaults to false.
+If the segmentation & pose should be flipped/mirrored  horizontally.
+This should be set to true for videos where the video is by default flipped horizontally (i.e. a webcam), and you want the segmentation & pose to be returned in the proper orientation.
-* **segmentationTreshold** - Must be between 0 and 1.
+  * **segmentationThreshold** - Must be between 0.0 and 1.0.
 For each pixel, the model estimates a score between 0 and 1 that indicates how confident it is that part of a person is displayed in that pixel.
 In part segmentation, this *segmentationThreshold* is used to convert these values to binary 0 or 1s by determining the minimum value a pixel's score must have to be considered part of a person, and clips the estimated part ids for each pixel by setting their values to -1 if the corresponding mask pixel value had a value of 0.
 In essence, a higher value will create a tighter crop around a person but may result in some pixels being that are part of a person being excluded from the returned part segmentation.

 #### Returns

-An object containing a width, height, and an array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
+It returns a `Promise` that resolves with a  **single** `PartSegmentation`.
+The `PartSegmentation` object contains a width, height, and an array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
 The array size corresponds to the number of pixels in the image.
 The width and height correspond to the dimensions of the image the array is shaped to, which are the same dimensions of the input image.

 #### Example Usage